Strategy sells BTC for the first time in four years.

 Institutional Bitcoin intelligence in your inbox.
 Questions or a topic for the next issue?
 Forward this to a colleague who would find it useful.

-Bitcoin has been consolidating around $73,000 after dipping to six-week lows.
-Much of the pressure came from geopolitical headlines around U.S.–Iran tensions and a sharp pullback in ETF flows — more than $1.2B left spot Bitcoin ETFs over six straight days.
+Bitcoin has been consolidating around $67,500 after dipping to multi-week lows.
+Much of the pressure came from a sustained pullback in ETF flows: roughly $3.45B has left spot Bitcoin ETFs over eleven straight days, one of the longest withdrawal streaks on record.
 These are classic short-term risk-off moves, not a shift in the bigger picture.1

 On-chain, the underlying demand story still looks solid.
-Corporate treasuries keep adding meaningfully — Strategy, Strive, and Metaplanet have all been stacking thousands of BTC in recent weeks.
-Strive in particular has been on a tear, at one point absorbing more than a full day's worth of new Bitcoin supply in a single session through its SATA raises.
+Corporate treasuries keep adding meaningfully: Strategy and Strive have all been stacking thousands of BTC in recent weeks.
+Strive in particular has been on a tear, at one point absorbing more than a full day’s worth of new Bitcoin supply in a single session through its SATA raises.
 That persistent buying sits outside ETF flows and continues to tighten available supply.